UBC-MDS/DSCI524_group_22/README.md

 A better implementation of the linear regression in Python!
 We are going to implement the linear regression by coordinate descent (CD) algorithm in convex optimization.
 Our package will have three major parts, including: 1. data generation, 2. coordinate descent algorithm, and 3. visualization.

+There are three major functions in this package:
 - data generation function
 - coordinate descent algorithm function
 - visualization function

-Python package scikit-learn have the similar functionality.
-But the algorithm we use is different from the existed one.
+Python package `scikit-learn` have the similar functionality.
+But the algorithm in our implementation is quite different from the existed one.
 See below links for more informaton of `sklearn.linear_model.LinearRegression`.

 https://scikit-learn.org/stable/modules/linear_model.html#ordinary-least-squares